-I have been in houses that structurally met the list of items in the code but were so filthy that they were uninhabitable.
+I have been in houses that technically met the list of items in the code but were so filthy that they were uninhabitable.
 And I have been in trailers that might not meet every item in the code but were cozy and clean, organized and safe.

 Then, on occasion, there are places out of the ordinary and people who are also out of the ordinary classifications.
 What is ordinary, anyway?
-The word, "ordinary", is implied in the Sanitary Code in connection with use of water and, when it comes to amperage of the electricity, the supply should be "sufficient to meet the reasonable needs of the occupants".
+The word, ordinary, is mentioned in the Sanitary Code in connection with use of water and, when it comes to amperage of the electricity, the supply should be "sufficient to meet the reasonable needs of the occupants".
 Ordinary use of water and reasonable needs for electricity certainly has changed over the decades but in each decade it does have a meaning and it can be worked out.
 However, our forefathers were not talking about exclusions or class codes.
 No neighborhood association rules either.
 Pink flamingos and multi-colored Christmas lights were not discussed.
-However, sunlight and safety, warmth and weather-proof were.
+However, sunlight and safety, warmth and weather proof were.

 Some situations require more patience than others.
 If housing is deemed sufficient, if not ideal, and if the strictest enforcement of the code is deemed a manifest injustice, then frequent contact with owners and tenants will be necessary while improvements can be made.
 The Board of Health may actually have to grant a waiver for a limited time, while those arrangements are made, as long as that waiver is in keeping with the spirit of the code's minimum standards.
 That is the compassionate thing to do.
-Or, an Order to Correct is deemed of sufficient importance to keep the occupants safe and the owner must quickly comply with those orders.
-That is also the compassionate thing to do.